 - If I am trying to sell my property, should I participate?

 Yes.
-Survey responses are not binding.
-Please respond as the current landowner as the County understands that changes in landownership will occur and there will be multiple opportunities to engage with current and new landowners as the project advances.
+Responses to the landowner survey are not binding (note: the landowner survey deadline is past – please contact us using the comment form at the bottom of this page if you would like to provide input but were unable to do so before the survey close date.)
+The County understands that changes in landownership will occur and there will be multiple opportunities to engage with current and new landowners as the project advances.

 If Public Access Were Allowed Along My Shoreline…